 The most important thing to remember when using a salary survey is to make sure that the jobs being compared are truly comparable.
 This means comparing jobs that have similar duties, responsibilities, and skill requirements.
 If the jobs are not truly comparable, then the salary survey will not be accurate.

 Once you have found a salary survey that is appropriate for your organization, it is important to take the time to analyze and interpret the data.
-This may involve looking at a number of different factors, such as job level, location, company size, etc. Ultimately, you want to use this data to make informed decisions about how much you should be paying your employees.
+This may involve looking at a number of different factors, such as job level, location, company size, etc. Utilizing third party compensation surveys is crucial to gather accurate market data.
+Ultimately, you want to use this data to make informed decisions about how much you should be paying your employees.

 Goals of Market Pricing